 3) ...by giving it a descriptive name.

-5) Selecting Assign an Activity will allow you to select the activity that you'd like to assign.
-Please note that the list of activities that you can choose from only includes activities that are in My Library not in the Pivot Interactivas Library.
+Selecting Assign an Activity will allow you to select the activity that you'd like to assign.
+Please note that the list of activities that you can choose from only includes activities that are in your Personal Library or a Custom Library that you have access to, not in the Pivot Interactives Library.

 6. Have your students create accounts.